Mielone2Good/Mielone2Good/README.md

 ###

-<p align="left">My name is Mikołaj, and im AI & Python developer working with neural networks, NLP, and scalable backend systems to build smart, privacy-first solutions.
-From semantic PDF search that understands meaning across languages to local LLM video summarizers, I turn complex ideas into elegant, reliable products that bridge the gap between AI research and real-world use.</p>
+<p align="left">My name is Mikołaj, and im AI Engineer and Python Full-Stack Developer specializing in machine learning, cloud solutions, and deep learning.
+Focused on building cloud-based AI solutions and MVPs for startups, turning complex ideas into actionable applications.
+Experienced with transformer models and frameworks like FastAPI and Flask to deliver high-performance AI tools. </p>

 ###